Jul. Aug. Sep.

 Inokami Shrine festival.
 Jul.

-The enshrined deity of Inokami Shrine is Minakatame no Mikoto, the god of water.
-The date of establishment is unknown, but there is a billboard from the second year of Kanpo (1742).
-Shrine parishioners used to pray for rain when there was a water shortage.
-Every year, on the first Sunday of July, a mikoshi (portable shrine) is carried around, in the river's pool for the annual festival.
-Until this was built, women were prohibited.
-After the portable shrine, there is a mochi (rice-cake) throwing ceremony, and local people open stalls.
+The deity enshrined at Inokami Shrine is the god of water, Minakatamenomikoto.
+The date of its establishment is unknown, but there is a sign from the second year of Kanpo (1742).
+The shrine's believers prayed for rain during times of water shortage.
+Every year on the first Sunday of July, a portable shrine is carried through the river for a seasonal event.
+Until this was established, women were prohibited from participating.
+Following the portable shrine, there is a ritual of throwing rice cakes, and local people set up stalls.

 Event schedule